jessepav/lacygoill-wiki-backup/vim/vim9.md

 In front of:

-   - a variable name in the Vim9 context
+   - a variable name in Vim9 context
      (script level in Vim9 script, or `:def` function in any type of script)

    - a function name iff its immediate *surrounding* context is Vim9